rebeccaferrell/CSSS508/Lectures/slides_week_5.md

 Saving in R formats
 ===

-CSV files drop special R metadata, such as whether a variable is a character or factor.
-You can save data or other objects (lists, etc.) in R formats to preserve this.
+Exporting to a CSV drops R metadata, such as whether a variable is a character or factor.
+You can save objects (data frames, lists, etc.) in R formats to preserve this.

 * `.Rds` format:
     + Used for single objects, doesn't save original the object name